While guns are often associated with Western entertainment, anime can occasionally indulge in bullet mayhem.

 Manglobe’s original animation is set in South America and features an ex-convict who has a penchant for guns.

-Michiko to Hatchin, with its amazing animation and memorable soundtrack, is a roller-coaster ride packed full of surprises.
+Michiko to Hatchin, with its amazing animation and memorable soundtrack, is a roller-coasted full of surprises.

 Michiko Malandro, a hardened criminal and ex-convict in a high-security prison, breaks out for the billionth consecutive time.